 Mel was recognized for her work in the area of service provision for Aboriginal families, and was awarded an ACT Public Service Award for the “Most Improved Services to Aboriginal Children and Families in the ACT”, by the ACT Chief Minister, and in 2011, NSW Industry & Investment recognized Mel as one of the top 3 Aboriginal business women in NSW.

-Your purchases on this site helps Theosophy Foundation, Inc., to sustain and promote worldwide the first principle, "We are all One."
-If interested in Theosophy and what it's all about, please visit our main site: www.blavatsky.net
+Your purchase on this site helps Theosophy Foundation, Inc., to sustain and promote worldwide the first principle, "We are all One."
+If interested in Theosophy and what it's all about, please visit our parent site: www.blavatsky.net